Curse of the Azure Bonds: Development

-The game comes with a manual explaining game play, and an Adventurer's Journal which contains contextual paragraphs which are read at designated points in the game.
-The game also includes a 2-ply code wheel featuring runes for piracy protection; from time to time during play, the player will be asked to enter a letter from the wheel before the characters can continue their journey.
+The game includes a manual to explain its game play, and an Adventurer's Journal which contains contextual paragraphs intended to be read at specific points during the game.
+The game also includes a 2-ply code wheel featuring runes for protection against game piracy; on occasion during play, the player will be asked to enter a letter from the wheel before the characters can continue their journey.

 Curse of the Azure Bonds (1989) was the first of three sequels to Pool of Radiance (1988), and was followed by Secret of the Silver Blades (1990) and Pools of Darkness (1991).
-New adventures for Secret of the Silver Blades may be started by using characters generated in Curse of the Azure Bonds.
+Players of Secret of the Silver Blades may begin the game by using characters previously generated in Curse of the Azure Bonds.
 Curse of the Azure Bonds was released on the Apple II, Commodore 64, and DOS in 1989, the Amiga and Macintosh in 1990, and the Atari ST in 1991.
 It was distributed in the UK by U.S. Gold.
 A Nintendo SNES videogame version was planned as a sequel to the NES conversion of Pool Of Radiance, but was abandoned; the publisher in both cases was FCI.

-The game is closely tied to an AD&D game module and novel by the same name.
+The game is linked to both an AD&D adventure module and to a novel of the same name.
 The adventure module is based on the computer game.